I left my assortment of pens and markers in the rain again. Now everything I write and touch is softer, more fluid, more beautiful, less defined.

 and sing of all my wanderings—free the instruments of my destruction in the dustbin nearest the dunes and their sharpest blades of silver-green, silver-blue, blue-green.

 If you happen to see me there in the earliest morning hours of magical sunlight, be very very quiet.
-I have become quite skittish like the dog as if I, too, have been left out in the rain too long.
+I have become quite skittish like the dog as if I, too, have been left outside in the rain too long.